 - Results in just 2-5 days

-LetsGetChecked is a great choice if you’re looking for tailored health and wellness testing because it has so many tests designed specifically for males and females.
+LetsGetChecked has many tests designed specifically for males and females.
 You can find tests for fertility, ovarian reserve, diabetes, vitamins, and even food allergies.
 You can also screen for your risk of colon cancer.

-Your report is highly detailed to help you understand exactly what you’re at risk of and where you may need to make lifestyle changes.
+Our researcher’s report was highly detailed, showing exactly what they were at risk of and where to make lifestyle changes.
 It even gives you easy-to-follow, actionable tips so you can start making changes right away.

 LetsGetChecked’s health tests are speedy, too.
 From your sample arriving in the lab, it typically takes only 2-5 days to deliver your results.

-- Test your stress levels, sleep quality, food intolerances, and environmental allergies
+- Tests your stress levels, sleep quality, food intolerances, and environmental allergies

-- Get personalized advice on lifestyle changes to improve your health
+- Offers personalized advice on lifestyle changes to improve your health

 - At-home STD testing available with subscription options